 There are several reasons to create a DBA:

 2.Easily identify the goods that are being sold or services being provided

 4.Having a DBA is good for business start-ups

 When it comes to credibility, it is important for you to formalize your business endeavors so that customers will be more willing to do business with you.
 Moreover, vendors and financial lenders are more willing to enter into contracts with your business if you have formalized it in some way.
 Therefore, if you want to do business but don’t want to create a formal legal business structure such as a corporation or LLC, then you should create a fictitious business name.

 Generally, DBAs are good for business start-ups.
 Once you’ve proven yourself as a start-up company, you can then convert to either an LLC or corporation.
 Those wanting to offer shares to the public will have to form a corporation, whereas those who want more ownership flexibility but no public shares will want to form an LLC.

 Be careful when conducting business with a DBA.
 For example, if you want to enter into a contract with an electrician, and he goes by the name “John Smith doing business as Smith’s Electric,” you should first ensure that his DBA name is registered.
 If it isn’t, you might risk having work done by an electrician who not only didn’t register his DBA name, but might not be a licensed electrician.

 If you need help learning more about a DBA, or if you need assistance creating a DBA, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.